MA International Education (TESOL) / Overview

 Self-funded international applicants for this course will be required to pay a deposit of £1,000 towards their tuition fees before a confirmation of acceptance for studies (CAS) is issued.
 This deposit will only be refunded if immigration permission is refused.
 We will notify you about how and when to make this payment.

 All students should normally be able to complete their programme of study without incurring additional study costs over and above the tuition fee for that programme.
 Any unavoidable additional compulsory costs totalling more than 1% of the annual home undergraduate fee per annum, regardless of whether the programme in question is undergraduate or postgraduate taught, will be made clear to you at the point of application.
 Further information can be found in the University's Policy on additional costs incurred by students on undergraduate and postgraduate taught programmes (PDF document, 91KB).

-Also, the Manchester Institute of Education offers a Master’s bursary available to those studying in the department.
-Find out more information by visiting this webpage.
+The Manchester Institute of Education also offers a Master's bursary available to those studying in the department.

 Courses in related subject areas

 Use the links below to view lists of courses in related subject areas.